Anuj1718/Concept-Simplified/README.md

 A simple calculator that performs basic arithmetic operations (addition, subtraction, multiplication, and division).

 Student Grading System :
 A student grading system that allows users to input student grades and calculate their average grade.
+It calculates the average grade and displays it along with the highest and lowest grade.

 Word Count :
 A word count application that counts the number of words in a given text.